MarkHewitt76/monster-hunter/README.md

     - The smaller, black button to the right (or on the bottom at smaller screen widths) toggles between the labels 'Read the Rules' and 'Hide the Rules' when clicked and displays or hides the game rules and Nathan's weapon drawings accordingly.
 It also toggles the label and action of the 'Meet the Monsters' button when necessary.

     - The toggle action of the buttons allows the user to tell at a glance which section is being displayed even when the full page is not visible on screen.
-They also each have a focus effect, with box shadow and a negative Y-axis transform, to highlight to the user which section is active.

     - Both the monster gallery and rules sections have a 'hash' link at the bottom, styled to resemble the black buttons, which will return the user to the top of the landing page.